 3 credits, class size limit: 30

-• Be able to demonstrate sufficient strength in the necessary reading and writing skills to the CIS instructor.
+• Approval: Demonstrated strength in reading and writing skills

 POL 1001 – American Democracy in a Changing World